vadim-za/zt4i-libs/cc/doc/howto/intrusive-lists.md

 ```
 The following insertion methods are available for double-linked lists:
 ```
-    // node1...node4 are of the *Node type list.insertFirst(node1);
+    // node1...node4 are of the *MyNode type list.insertFirst(node1);
     list.insertLast(node2);
     list.insertBefore(node1, node3);